aruyu/nvim-ultivisual/README.md

 ## Configuration

-You can config the indent settings by the following options.
+You can setup the features by the following options.

 ```lua
 -- Default options.